gurkeetsingh/comptia-linux--notes/ch5-managelinuxfilesanddirectories.md

 - `-a` display all files including hidden files. hidden file names are prefixed with a `dot`. many configurations file are hidden.
 - `-r` displays the directory contents recursively, ie it displays the contents of the current dir as well as the contents of all subdirectories

+## managing linux files

+- everything in linux is referenced by a file. even a directory is a file.

+Files, Filenames and inodes:

+- `linux files` consist of a filename, inode and data block(s).
+- when a file is created it is given a name by the user or application and assigned a unique `inode` number (index number) by the filesystem
+- operating system uses the inode number not the filename to access the file and its information
+- A `linux filename` may contain upto `255` characters. must not contain a forward slash or null character
+- filenames in linux are `case sensitive`